Los Amigos de Huayhuash

 Responsible travel to natural areas that conserves the environment and improves the well-being of local people.

-We would like to go beyond the principal of Fairtrade tourism by creating direct links between tourists and local people providing tourism services all over the world.
+The aim being to go beyond the principal of Fairtrade tourism by creating direct links between tourists and local people providing tourism services all over the world.
 This is by no means an easy project, as the profit-making tour operators and agencies dominate the market and have the power to crush those who wish to help local communities in developing countries simply because they care.

 Leave No Trace camping

-Steve and Katrijn, our "amigos" from Belgium, were particulary concerned to witness the environmental impact the increasing numbers of trekking parties are having on the pristine landscape around Huayhuash.
+Steve and Katrijn, our "amigos" from Belgium, were particularly concerned to witness the environmental impact the increasing numbers of trekking parties are having on the pristine landscape around Huayhuash.
 Whilst on his trek, Steve explained the principles of "Leave No Trace" camping to Alcides, and encouraged him to dig deep catholes (pit toilets) at least 200 feet from water, camp, and trails, and to cover and disguise the catholes when finished.

 The principles of "Leave No Trace" were developed in response to concerns that the increasing number of human visitors to previously uninhabited (or lightly inhabited) wilderness areas would destroy the very characteristics that make them attractive, and irreparably harm native species.
 While each individual visitor might have an insignificant impact, the cumulative effect of thousands and even millions of visitors to a site over the years would be profound.